 Weighted Average Cost (WAC)

-This type of inventory valuation method is also known as the Average cost method.
+This inventory accounting method is also known as the Average cost method.
 It is based on the weighted average cost of all products procured during a particular accounting period.
-In addition, Vencru uses the average costing method, and it is equally ideal for small businesses.
+In addition, Vencru uses the average costing method, which is equally ideal for small businesses.
 For instance, those that do not track their cost per inventory unit for each purchase.